Efficient Eagles eclipse near-miss Islanders in champions soccer battle

 After surrendering the first goal in the 10th minute to the John F. Kennedy High School Islanders, the Harvest Christian Academy Eagles went on a five-goal tear, eclipsing the public school champions 5-1 in Saturday night’s GSPN Champions vs. Champions all-island high school boys soccer game.

-In the 10th minute, JFK midfielder Bryan Nakamine controlled the ball out on the right side of the pitch, deep in the Islanders’ territory and worked his way past Harvest’s David Thompson.
-After juking Thompson with incredible ball-handling skills, the 12-grader raced toward midfield.
+In the 10th minute, deep in Islanders’ territory, JFK midfielder Bryan Nakamine controlled the ball out on the right side of the pitch and worked his way past Harvest’s David Thompson.
+After juking Thompson with incredible ball-handling skills, the 12th grader raced toward midfield.
 Eventually, a combination of a defensive breakdown and outstanding hustle and a crisp shot from JFK’s Alesana Jorlang gave the Islanders the 1-nil lead.

-Jorlang’s goal seemed to serve as a wake-up call for the Eagles, as if alarm bells went off in their heads - it was time for Harvest to get to work.
+Jorlang’s goal seemed to serve as a wake-up call for the Eagles, as if alarm bells sounded in their heads - it was time for Harvest to get to work.

+"We had to step up our game, wake up, switch on," said Harvest's Josiah Jones.
+"It shocked us all into playing harder."

-Less than a minute after Jorlang’s goal, Harvest’s Josiah Jones scored the equalizer on a free kick.
-As Jones’ shot headed toward goalkeeper Leeland Reyes, the Eagles' Caleb Elwell and Levi Buckwalter waited for the rebound.
+Less than a minute after Jorlang’s goal, Jones scored the equalizer on a free kick.
+As Jones’ shot headed toward goalkeeper Leeland Reyes, the Eagles' Caleb Elwell and Buckwalter waited for the rebound.
 Leaving nothing to chance, Jones' one-time, free kick knotted the game at 1-all.

+"The first goal that we scored was a breath of fresh air," said Jones, a sophomore defender.

+Jones felt guilty that JFK scored the game-opening goal but also vindicated when his strike landed in the back of the net.

-For the next 28 minutes, neither team capitalized on scoring opportunities, both Reyes and Harvest goalkeeper Traven Ka’ae acting like proverbial vacuums.
+For the next 28 minutes, neither team capitalized on scoring opportunities, both Reyes and Harvest goalkeeper Traven Ka’ae acting like proverbial vacuums, sucking up everything they touched.

 It looked like the first half was going to end in a 1-1 tie, but Buckwalter had other intentions.
-From 20 meters out from the goal, the 17-year nailed a shot to the upper-right corner.
-Reyes made a diving attempt but never caught up to the perfectly-bent shot.
+From 20 meters out, the 17-year-old nailed a shot to the upper right corner.
+Reyes made a diving attempt but never caught up to the perfectly bent shot.

+"It came in to me, I took a touch with my left foot," Buckwalter said.
+"It was still bouncing a little bit but I decided just to strike it off the volley, hit it, had a very nice strike.
+It curled out right to the left top corner.
+It felt really nice."

 The Eagles started the second half with as much determination and ferocity as the first.
 Five minutes into the half, a breakdown on defense led to Buckwalter’s second goal.